Kong/docs.konghq.com/app/_hub/kong-inc/http-log/how-to/_splunk.md

 To send raw text, use the [`/services/collector/raw`](https://docs.splunk.com/Documentation/Splunk/9.1.0/RESTREF/RESTinput#services.2Fcollector.2Fraw) Splunk endpoint.

-For example, assuming that Splunk is running at `https://example.splunkcloud.com:8088/` and its secure token is `123456`, enable an HTTP Log plugin instance using the following configuration:
+For example, assuming that Splunk is running at `https://example.splunkcloud.com:8088/` and its secure token is `123456`, you can enable an HTTP Log plugin instance using the following configuration:

+{% if_plugin_version gte:3.0.x %}
 {% plugin_example %}
 plugin: kong-inc/http-log
 name: http-log
 config:
   headers:
-    - Authorization: "Splunk 123456"
+    Authorization: "Splunk 123456"
   http_endpoint: "https://example.splunkcloud.com:8088/services/collector/raw"
   method: POST
   timeout: 3000